zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Sam says, “Since it’s an end unit (meaning it’s at the ed ge of the building – there isn’t another apartment on the other side), there’s on ly one common wall.”
 A “common wall” is a wall that you share with another apa rtment.
 So, if you have an apartment on the first floor in between two other  apartments, you probably have at least two common walls: one for the apartment o n the right, one for the apartment on the left.
 Hopefully, the walls are thick so you don’t hear the person next to you.
 That’s sometimes a problem with apartments,  especially the apartments I used to rent when I was renting back as a st udent.

 Heather says, “This apartment is exactly what I’m looking f or (it’s just what I want).
 How much is the rent (how much money do I have to pay each month)?”
 Sam says, “It’s $900 a month and we require a 12-month lease.”
 So she must agree to rent it for a whole year at $900 each month.
 “To move in,” Sam says, “you’ll need to have the first and last month’s rent, p lus a security deposit.”
 That’s a very common policy in the U.S.  If you are going to rent an apartment for one year, you have to pay the first and the last month’s rent right away, as well as a security deposit.
-A “security deposit” is money that you  give the owner of the property – the landlord – to hold in case there ar e any problems, in case, for example, that you damage the apartment.
+A “security deposit” is money that you  give the owner of the property – the landlord – to hold in case there are any problems, in case, for example, that you damage the apartment.
 The word “se curity,” here, doesn’t mean safety; it means something that I am holding of you rs just to be sure that nothing goes wrong.
 So, the security deposit that Heat her has to pay is $450.
 Security deposits are usually about half of the rent, som etimes less.

 Heather says, “Okay, I’ll think it over (I’ll think about it) and get back to you.”
 “To get back to someone” means to give an answer to someone at  a later time.
 Someone asks you to go to a party, and you say, “Well, I’ ll get back to you on that.
 I’ll call you tomorrow.”